NEAR-Hispano/identicon/docs/apis/contracts-api.md

 ) -> Result
 ~~~

-### Master methods
+---

-This methods will be called by the Master account (probably identicon.near), when it's time comes depending of the state of one or more queues, or on the GW demands.
+**Master methods**: This methods will be called by the Master account (probably identicon.near), when it's time comes depending of the state of one or more queues, or on the GW demands.

-#### assign_validators
+### assign_validators

 Assigns the validators to this request.
 ~~~rust